RIGA, LATVIA. 24th February 2022. Editorial Credit: Gints Ivuskans/Shutterstock.com

 “We’re blocking accounts of those on the sanctions list if they have Binance accounts and ensuring that all sanctions are met in full,” said a representative for the company.

-Anonymous donors have already committed over $13 million to the Ukrainian war effort, providing a funding alternative to payments and crowdfunding companies.
+Anonymous donors have already committed over $13 million as acts of kindness to the Ukrainian war effort, providing a funding alternative to payments and crowdfunding companies.

 Not only has Binance sent generous donations to Ukraine but other crypto companies have now also followed suit.